 If a client hasn't paid on time, stay calm and professional.
 Most late payments are simple oversights, and a friendly reminder usually works.
-The key is to increase formality gradually, depending on how overdue the invoice is.
+The key is to increase formality gradually while maintaining the client relationship.

 Start friendly (days 1-7)